pingcap/docs/dev/tidb-in-kubernetes/reference/tools/tools-in-kubernetes.md

 ## Use Helm

 [Helm](https://helm.sh/) is a package management tool for Kubernetes.
-You can refer to [Helm Documentation](https://github.com/helm/helm#install) to install Helm.
+Refer to [Helm Documentation](https://github.com/helm/helm#install) to install Helm.
 The steps are as follows:

-1. Install helm client
+1. Install Helm client

     {{< copyable "shell-regular" >}}